Sage-Bionetworks/agora-data-tools/README.md

 ## Config
 Parameters:
 - destination: defines a default place for datasets; can be overriden individually
-- files: each individial dataset
+- files: source files for each dataset
+    - name: name of the file (this name is the reference the code will use to retrieve a file from the confituration)
-- id: synapse id of the dataset
+    - id: synapse id of the file
-- format: format of the dataset at the source
+    - format: the format of the file at the source
-- final_filename: filename at the end of the pipeline.
-Needs to include extension
-- provenance: synapse entities the file comes from. *The Synapse API calls this "Activity"
+- provenance: synapse entities the dataset comes from. *The Synapse API calls this "Activity"
-- files.destination(optional): overrides the default destination
+- destination(optional): overrides the default destination
 - column_rename: columns to be renamed
+- agora_rename: while the front end doesn't refactor its hardcoded names, we cannot standardize the name of the features.
+  These are the old names.
 - additional_transformations: lists additional transformations for the file to undergo